South Africa Coach Breaks Silence Over Possible 3 Point Deduction As World Cup Qualifiers Return

 Hugo Broos, South Africa, Bafana Bafana, Nigeria, World Cup Qualifiers, Super Eagles

-Hugo Broos, Manager of South Africa, looks on prior to the FIFA Series 2024 Algeria match against Algeria.
+Hugo Broos, Manager of South Africa, before the FIFA Series 2024 Algeria match against Algeria.
 Photo by Richard Pelham.

 Source: Getty Images